pallavi000/integrify-design-practice/README.md

 4. This assignment requires the implementation of SASS.
 5. Rewrite README file with good structure.
 Add unnecessary files and folders to `.gitignore`

-This assignment only requires 1 static page.
-No JavaScript needed.
-Font family and text content can be modified as your preferences.
-The web page does not need to be fully responsive, but at least you should have responsive scaling for Flexbox and Grid system.